ioccc-src/winner/2001/herrmann2/README.md

 and what other changes to the program would have been necessary?
 Without violating the constraints of course.)

-- The fact that the main loop of the program calls "main" recursively is nothing new.
+- The fact that the main loop of the program calls `main` recursively is nothing new.
 New however is that this program only needs a logarithmic recursion depth!
 (Find out how this works.)